 - Non-Hazardous Industrial Waste: Typically includes general refuse, dust, and used personal protective equipment (PPE).

 - Potential Hazardous Waste: This may include certain cleaning chemicals, solvents, or batteries.
-It is crucial to consult Safety Data Sheets (SDS) and local environmental agencies to classify these materials correctly.
+Consult Safety Data Sheets (SDS) and local environmental agencies to classify these materials correctly.

 2. Disposal and Recycling Protocols

-Once segregated, each waste type should follow a designated disposal path:
+After segregation, each waste type follows a designated disposal path:

-- Organic Waste: Non-contaminated food-grade organic waste may be suitable for animal feed or composting through licensed vendors, subject to strict regulatory approval.
-It must be protected from contamination to prevent spoilage or pest attraction.
+- Organic Waste: Non-contaminated food-grade organic waste can go to animal feed or composting through licensed vendors, if regulators approve.
+Protect it from contamination to prevent spoilage or pests.

 - Recyclables: Cardboard, plastics, and metals should be collected separately and sent to certified recycling facilities.